 This software does not require any coding skills to clean its data.
 The tool works via a “flow” model in which the user makes step-by-step modifications/unions/aggregations.
 The tool is relatively intuitive so that a person with basic notions of data preparation can find their way around.

-6. Power BI vs Tableau: which data models are being used?
+Which data models are being used?

 Both solutions suggest creating star data models from multiple tables.